zeyaulhasan/deploy-react-app-on-ec2/README.md

+print("✅ This is a new change pushed to GitHub")

+Added test print statement

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.